mattzhao92/Planet-Blitz/README.md

 # Planet Blitz

+## Installation

+After a clone, run the following in the top-level repository directory:

+    python -m SimpleHTTPServer &

+Point your browser to http://0.0.0.0:8000/first-demo/simple-grid.html.

+Chrome is preferred, other browsers are untested.

 ## Story

 A long time ago - on a planet quite far from here there was a race of alien species.
 They lived quite happily for much longer than we humans have been around.
 They were a kind, technology-driven people.
 But when they tried to harness the power of a star in a neighboring solar system they caused it to go supernova.